 Scott Syfert serves as General Counsel for the Charlotte 2020 Host Committee.
 He is a partner at Moore & Van Allen and a native of Charlotte.
 Scott practices business and corporate law with a focus on international business transactions.
 He was named among Who’s Who Legal M&A and Governance (2015, 2018), Best Lawyers in America for Corporate Law (2013-2018), and North Carolina Super Lawyers (2012-2015).
 He is a co-founder of the May 20th Society which commemorates the Mecklenburg Declaration of Independence.
 Scott is Vice Chairman of the Trail of History and serves on the Board of Directors of Central Piedmont Community College and the Bechtler Museum of Modern Art.
 He studied history and political science as an undergraduate at UNC-Chapel Hill and the London School of Economics.
 Scott received his Master’s Degree in Foreign Affairs from the University of Virginia and his J.D. from UNC-Chapel Hill.

-Kim Bowman serves as Controller for the Charlotte 2020 Host Committee.
+Kim Bowman serves as Chief Financial Officer for the Charlotte 2020 Host Committee.
 Originally from Southampton, N.Y., she began her career in public accounting at RSM McGladrey in tax and audit.
 Kim then served as Controller for HPI Management, LP, a real estate investment, development, and asset management group.
 She also worked in corporate compliance and human resources for HPI Management, LP.
 She worked part-time with public accounting firm Haas and Morgan CPA, PLLC preparing individual tax returns and most recently has been self-employed preparing individual tax returns and working with wealth management company, Bowman Financial Group, LLC.
 Kim graduated from Davidson College and has lived in Charlotte since, with the exception of attending UNC-Chapel Hill to obtain her Master of Accounting.
 She is married with two children and is an active member of First Presbyterian Church.

 Ashley Simmons serves as Interim Communications Director for the Charlotte 2020 Host Committee on behalf of Moore & Van Allen Public Affairs.
 As Director of Public Relations for MVA Public Affairs, she provides clients with strategic communications and media relations counsel.
 She also manages public relations campaigns, crafts messaging and creates other content for communications channels.
 Before joining MVA Public Affairs, she held communications roles with the City of Charlotte, where she managed public relations efforts for the city manager’s office and mayor’s office.
 Prior to city government, Ashley held various communications positions for three North Carolina public school districts.
 She received her Bachelor’s Degree in Journalism & Mass Communication from UNC-Chapel Hill and her Master’s Degree in Public Administration from UNC-Pembroke.
 Ashley is an active member of Mountain Island Church of Christ and the Charlotte chapter of the Public Relations Society of America.